micheflamingo/resume-md/index.md

 `2014 - 2015`
 __HR Associate - *Research Corporation of The University of Hawaii*__ (Manoa)
-- Collaborated with researches, coached teams on processes involving HR and recruiting systems
+- Collaborated with researches, coached teams on processes involving HR systems
 - Confirmed benefits eligiblity of 3,000+ employees, administered COBRA notifications